For sure! Because:

 We recommend it.

-Many wedding DJs try to conduct their interviews over the telephone and through email instead of meeting face-to-face with prospective clients.
-In our experience, there are two reasons a disc jockey would do this – either they don’t feel you are worth their time, or they have something to hide.
+Many wedding DJs try to conduct their interviews only over the telephone and through email with no option of meeting face-to-face.
+It seems like there are two reasons a DJ would do this – either they don’t feel you are worth their time, or they have something to hide.

-Some DJ’s are very different in person than on the phone or email, or even what is presented on their website, and you should insist on meeting face-to-face, so you can judge for yourself whether they are a good fit for you.
-After all, you’re hiring your DJ to perform a huge service for the duration of your event; you want your DJ to be the right personality, which is usually best determined by meeting in person.
+Some DJ’s are very different in person than on the phone or email, or even what is presented on their website.
+You should have the option to meet face-to-face, so you can judge for yourself whether they are a good fit for you.
+After all, you’re hiring your DJ to perform a huge service for the duration of your event and they will have a significant impact on the overall feel of the Wedding; you want your DJ to be the right personality, which is usually best determined by meeting in person.

 Almost every DJ will require some sort of deposit or retainer in order to secure your date.
 This is for their protection and yours.
-The industry standard for deposits is 50%.
-Some DJs require far less, but this is not always a good idea.
 If the contract language doesn’t stipulate a specific guarantee of services and clearly outline a cancellation policy, the DJ may only legally be responsible for returning your deposit (sometimes as little as $25) in order to back out of a contract.
-While it would certainly be considered unprofessional, there really isn’t any financial incentive for the DJ if he’s only forced to pay a small fee for backing out on you.
+While it would certainly be considered unprofessional, there really isn’t any financial incentive for the DJ if he’s only forced to refund a small fee for backing out on you.

 We offer a variety of music and lighting packages.
 Once you’ve selected the options that will best fit your needs, we will provide a quote that wont change unless you decide on-site to extend the duration of the services.
-We are flexible in extending mixing times (which happens often because we’re just that good:) for additional cost of $75 per 1/2hr.
+We are flexible in extending mixing times (which happens…because we’re just that good:) for additional cost of $100per 1/2hr.

-Our main goal is to make sure everyone has a good time; we’re more interested in that, than in nickel & diming our clients.
+Our main goal is to make sure everyone has a good time; we’re more interested in that, not in nickel & diming our Clients.
 It’s always good to have options though, so be assured: we’re not going to shut down at the end of a set if our dancefloor is packed, without giving you the option to seamlessly extend the duration in 1/2 increments.

-Any professional wedding disc jockey should be comfortable with making announcements and serving as the emcee for the wedding, it is a standard part of the job.
+Any professional Wedding DJ should be comfortable with making announcements and serving as the MC for the Wedding; it is a standard part of the job.
 Some DJs however, are not comfortable with this and prefer to pass these duties on to someone else, such as a banquet coordinator, wedding planner or site manager, who may not have any experience handling this type of responsibility.

 At first glance this might seem like a good idea for prospective Clients, however, the bigger issue here is that we value the privacy of our Clients This means that we don’t assume to invite other potential clients to our contracted Events, just as we will never invite someone else to your Wedding without your approval.